Updated: 3/17/2020 | March 17th, 2020

 So what can you do to re-create that sense of travel when you get back home?

-And given the times we live in, what do you do when you are quarantined because of coronavirus, flights are grounded, and the travel industry has come to a halt?
+And given the times we live in, what do you do if you are quarantined, flights are grounded, and the travel industry has come to a halt?

 How can you keep that sense of adventure alive while you are home (literally in your home and generally in your community)?